 It is estimated that 1 out of every 3 bites of food eaten in the U.S. depends on pollinators.
 While disease and parasites have taken a heavy toll on pollinators, human activity has contributed to habitat loss and environmental contaminants that continue to threaten pollinator population.

-At the State Botanical Garden of Georgia, part of the University of Georgia, conservation outreach coordinator Lauren Muller (BSA – Horticulture, ’15; MS – Horticulture, ’18) oversees two programs designed to connect people to native plants and to encourage people to put pollinator-friendly plants in their landscapes.
+At the State Botanical Garden of Georgia, a unit of University of Georgia Public Service and Outreach, conservation outreach coordinator Lauren Muller (BSA – Horticulture, ’15; MS – Horticulture, ’18) coordinated two programs designed to connect people to native plants and to encourage people to put pollinator-friendly plants in their landscapes.

 Inspired by a Florida program designed to encourage the use of native plants to conserve rare habitats, Georgia’s program provides information about native plants and how those plants support wildlife and foster connections between garden habitats throughout the state, Muller said.